raspberrypilearning/gpio-music-box/en/step_2.md

 ### Copy the sample sounds

 --- task ---
-Using the same method as before, create a new directory called `samples` in your `gpio-music-box` directory.
+Use the same method as before to create a new directory called `samples` in your `gpio-music-box` directory.
 --- /task ---

 There are lots of sample sounds stored in `/usr/share/sonic-pi/samples`.
 In the next step, you will copy these sounds into the `gpio-music-box/samples` directory.